 It doesn’t matter how great your on-page SEO is if you accidentally set your robots.txt to block site-wide crawler access.
 Don’t know what a robots.txt is?
 This post is for you!

 Let’s take a look at what technical SEO is and why you need to learn SEO it if you want to effectively optimize your site.
-This post is meant to highlight situations that require a background in technical SEO, but not to serve as an instructive solution for those situations.
+This post is meant to highlight situations that require a background in technical SEO, but not to serve as an instructive solution or technical SEO checklist for those situations.

 What is technical SEO?